We often hear the complaint that someone has a "bad" stove or fireplace because it smokes into the house. In our experience, however,

 Steve in North Carolina

-The folks who installed our new wood stove did it did a good job but that was
+The folks who installed our new wood stove did a good job but that was

 the extent of their abilities.
 We had a horrible problem with smoke billowing